amaimldsl/ai_logicalaccess_crew/readme.md

-# LARC - Logical Access Review Crew
+# LARC - Audit Agents Crew

-LARC is an AI-powered audit automation framework that performs comprehensive IT compliance audits using a crew of specialized AI agents.
-This system leverages the CrewAI framework to simulate a team of auditors, each with specific roles, working together to analyze access controls, transaction limits, change management processes, and policy compliance.
+LARC is an AI-powered audit automation framework that performs comprehensive compliance audits using a crew of specialized AI agents.
+This system leverages the CrewAI framework to simulate a team of AI auditors, each with specific roles, working together to analyze access controls, transaction limits, change management processes, and policy compliance.

 ## Overview